hugochinchilla/hugochinchilla/README.md

 * Mainly PHP and Python for the backend, but I'm not afraid of getting my hands dirty with Ruby, Go or Java when the situation demands it.
 * React + Typescript for the frontend.
 * Docker + docker-compose for the development environment.
-* Gitlab CI for CI/CD.
+* Gitlab CI and Github workflows for CI/CD.
+* Kubernetes for deployment to production and staging environments

 ### About me